Land-Based Casinos in California: The Complete 2026 Guide

 History of Tribal Gambling in California

+Congress responded with the Indian Gaming Regulatory Act, which set up the modern framework.
 IGRA divided gaming into three classes.
-Class I is traditional tribal social gaming, no big deal.
+Class I is traditional tribal social gaming.
 Class II is bingo and certain non-banked card games, which tribes can operate without state permission.
-Class III is the big stuff, slots, blackjack, baccarat, and other casino-style games, and that is where things get complicated.
-To run Class III games, a tribe has to negotiate a compact with the state government and have it approved by the federal government.
+Class III (slots, blackjack, baccarat) requires a compact negotiated with the state and approved by the federal government.

-For most of the 1990s, California tribes and the state argued back and forth about Class III gaming.
-Tribes operated slot machines without compacts, the state tried to shut them down, lawsuits flew, and nothing got resolved.
-Things came to a head in 1998 when voters approved Proposition 5, the Tribal Government Gaming and Economic Self-Sufficiency Act.
-The California Supreme Court struck most of Prop 5 down in 1999, but Governor Gray Davis then negotiated 58 compacts with tribes, and voters cemented the deal in March 2000 with Proposition 1A.
-That measure amended the California Constitution to specifically authorize slot machines, banking and percentage card games, and lottery games on tribal land.
-You can find the official record of the proposition on the California Legislative Analyst’s Office page on Proposition 1A.
+Voters approved Proposition 5 in 1998.
+The California Supreme Court struck most of it down in 1999, but Governor Gray Davis then negotiated 58 compacts with tribes, and voters cemented the deal in March 2000 with Proposition 1A, amending the Constitution to specifically authorize slot machines, banking and percentage card games, and lottery games on tribal land.

 From there, the industry exploded.
 Within a decade, California had become the largest tribal gaming state in the country, and today it generates more revenue from tribal casinos than any other state, around $9 billion annually.